Dave Chappelle Still Separating From Former Show

 When Dave Chappelle walked away from a lucrative deal with Comedy Central, some figured he had lost his mind.

-After all, his Chappelle’s Show was on the uptick after on two seasons.
-In fact, it was the talk of the entertainment industry, and Chappelle was the new price of stand up and sketch comedy.
+After all, Chappelle’s Show was more than on the uptick after just two seasons.
+It was the talk of the entertainment industry, and Chappelle was the new price of stand-up and sketch comedy.
 He pushed an envelope few pushed in the mainstream.
 The show was lightning in a bottle, something most comedians only dream about.
 But, Chappelle says it all came with fame, and fame comes with strings.

 “Fame is a horrifying concept when it’s aimed at you, you know?”
 Chappelle told CBS News.
 “At the end of the day, you don’t have that much control over it.
 You just try to conduct yourself as best you can.”